Judith A. MeyerOf Counsel

-Judith Meyer is a partner in the Houston office of Kean Miller.
+Judith Meyer is Of Counsel to the Houston office of Kean Miller.
 She joined the firm in 2017 and focuses her practice on securities litigation, broker litigation, breach of contract matters, business disputes, mediation and arbitration, construction defect litigation, premises liability and toxic tort defense, employment torts, and commercial real estate matters.

 Judith is a qualified mediator for general civil disputes under the Texas Alternative Dispute Resolution Act and has served as a volunteer mediator for the Harris County Dispute Resolution Center.